Update: Next Fort Toulouse - Fort Jackson frontier days are on November 1-4, 2017 - Mark your calendar.

 Along the upper Coosa and Tallapoosa Rivers are steep hills and bluffs, affording extensive variety.
 The Coosa and Tallapoosa unite on the lower border of the county, and form the Alabama.
 The principal tributaries of the Tallapoosa are Kialiga, Channahatchee, Wailahatchee, Tumkeehatchee and Chubbahatchee Creeks.

-When steamboats came up to Wetumpka ca. 1930 from Alabama State Archives
+When steamboats came up to Wetumpka ca. 1930 from Alabama Department of Archives and History

 Elmore County was densely populated with Creek Indians